Skip to content

 The main caveat is flight cost.
 Saint Lucia can be less convenient than Jamaica from some departure cities.
 A lower room price is only real value if the package price still works after flights.
 Read our Sandals Halcyon Beach review and compare it with the broader adults-only all-inclusive shortlist.

-Sandals Halcyon Beach branded resort image.
+Wide white-sand Caribbean beach with gentle waves and palm trees.
 Halcyon is the quiet-value choice: not the flashiest resort, but often the smartest fit for careful couples.

 Best value with the most to do: Sandals Ochi